 Our Entrepreneurial Journey

-1998 | PaperQueen brand is born
+1998 | The PaperQueen brand is born

 One day, a client asked Annabel to draw her a custom illustration and print 100 of them for her.
-The thought of doing all the above by hand, 100 times did not thrill her.
-She felt that that was a good time to invest in a scanner.
+The thought of doing all of the above by hand, 100 times did not thrill her.
+She felt that was a good time to invest in a scanner.

-With her new scanner unboxed and installed, whe drew and coloured a quick illustration and watched the scanner do it's magic.
+With her new scanner unboxed and installed, she drew and coloured an illustration and watched the scanner do it's magic.
 Out printed this darling, coloured illustration directly onto the stationery card stock.
 She could not believe how seamless and easy it was!
 This was her "ah, ha" moment.
 The printing world had just expanded a hundred fold in her mind.
 The options were endless, and the volume printing options were endless.
 (Game changer #1) PaperQueen was born (a nickname that many friends had started calling her since she bought her business).
 She officially changed the business name from Hunter Calligraphy to PaperQueen in 1999.